kadena-io/pact/docs/pact-reference.rst

 A keyset predicate references a function by name which will compare the public keys in the keyset to the key or keys used to sign the blockchain message.
-The function accepts two arguments, "count" and "matched", where "count" is the number of keys in the keyset and "matched" is how many keys on the message signature matched a keyset key.
+The function accepts two arguments, “count” and “matched”, where “count” is the number of keys in the keyset and “matched” is how many keys on the message signature matched a keyset key.

-Support for multiple signatures is the responsibility of the blockchain layer, and is a powerful feature for Bitcoin-style "multisig" contracts (ie requiring at least two signatures to release funds).
+Support for multiple signatures is the responsibility of the blockchain layer, and is a powerful feature for Bitcoin-style “multisig” contracts (ie requiring at least two signatures to release funds).

 Pact comes with built-in keyset predicates: `keys-all <#keys-all>`__,